alexandreelise/plg_system_jxc/README.md

 ## HOW?

-j3x -> j4x communication is using PHP streams to make an HTTP request to the j4x webservice endpoint providing the api token.
+j3x -> j4x communication is using PHP streams to make an HTTP request to the j4x Web Service endpoint providing the api token.
 For j4x -> j3x communication it is more tricky because there are no webservices by default in Joomla!
 3. That's why I chose to use the com_api provided by Techjoomla for this purpose.
 If you would like to use another solution it is up to